Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Why Dogs Get Diarrhea When Boarding

-As tempting as it may be to just let the diarrhea run its course and forget about the mishap, it is best to figure out what happened to prevent it from happening next time.
+As tempting as it may be to just let the diarrhea run its course and forget about the mishap, it is best to figure out what happened to prevent it from happening the next time you board your dog.
 You may never know exactly what happened, but your vet may give some clues and so may the kennel.
 Also, the duration and severity of the diarrhea can be clues as well.
 Get ready to put on your investigative hat and ask several questions.

 - Your dog got stressed.
 Many dogs get stressed at the kennel.
 There are two types of stress: the stress from being in the kennel in the first place, and the stress of going home.
 When I worked for a kennel, I was impressed by the number of dogs that developed diarrhea, often within the first hours of being there.
 These dogs were clearly stressed.
 Being kenneled is not easy on the dog.
 He is in an unfamiliar place, surrounded by barking dogs and unfamiliar smells and noises.
 Some dogs may appear to care less about these changes, but several inevitably get visibly stressed and get the doggy version of nervous diarrhea.

 - Examples of underlying conditions include some types of parasites like coccidia, or conditions such as pancreatitis, inflammatory bowel disease, skin conditions, and diabetes.
 It's common for coccidia to flare up when puppies change homes, are weaned, shipped, or kenneled.
 In some cases, the emotional stress of being boarded weakens the dog's immune system.
-I the dog carries the bacterium clostridium perfringes in their intestines, or is exposed to it in the kennel, it could lead to watery diarrhea with mucous and blood.
+If the dog carries the bacterium clostridium perfringens in their intestines or is exposed to it in the kennel, it could lead to watery diarrhea with mucous and blood.